mgajda/less-arbitrary/towards-better-union.md

 ---------------------------

-Considering that we aim to infer a type from a finite number of samples, we are presented with a *learning problem*, so we need to use *prior* knowledge about the domain for inferring types.
+Considering that we aim to infer a type from a finite number of samples, we encounter a *learning problem*, so we need to use *prior* knowledge about the domain for inferring types.
 Observing that  $a: \text{false}$ we can expect that in particular cases, we may obtain that $a : \text{true}$.
 After noting that $b: 123$, we expect that $b: 100$ would also be acceptable.
 It means that we need to consider a typing system to *learn a reasonable general class from few instances*.
-This motivates formulating the type system as an inference problem.
+This observation motivates formulating the type system as an inference problem.
-As the purpose is to deliver the most descriptive[^11] types, we assume that we need to obtain a wider view rather than focusing on a *free type* and applying it to larger sets whenever it is deemed justified.
+As the purpose is to deliver the most descriptive[^11] types, we assume that we need to obtain a broader view rather than focusing on a *free type* and applying it to larger sets whenever it is deemed justified.

 The other principle corresponds to **correct operation**.
 It implies that having operations regarded on types,